sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 The majority of feeders will happily accept a combined 1090MHz & 978MHz feed coming from `readsb`, so there should be nothing further to do.

 The current exceptions are:

 *  `piaware` - FlightAware has separate feeder binaries for 1090MHz and 978MHz.
-*  `radarbox` - Radarbox needs some additonal paramters to support both 1090MHz and 978MHz.
+*  `radarbox` - Radarbox needs some additional parameters to support both 1090MHz and 978MHz.

 The additional configuration directives are discussed on each container's page.